-- A. Each request for travel or conference funds should detail the reasons for the expenditures and should not be labeled in broad general terms.
-(See Form 3242 F1) - B. Under normal conditions, officers and professional staff members traveling on official business shall provide themselves with sufficient funds of their own for ordinary expenses. - C. Travel should be by the most direct and economical route. - D. All persons authorized to travel on official business should keep a memorandum and receipts of expenditures properly chargeable to the Board.
-Professional staff members might find it advantageous to charge as many expenditures as possible on credit cards.
-The itemized statement may serve as a receipt, with reimbursement available to pay the charges. - E. In all instances of travel reimbursement, full itemization of expenditures is required. - F. Those doing such traveling should be expected to exercise the same care in incurring expenses that they would in travel on personal business of their own.
+- A. Each request for travel or conference funds should detail the reasons for the expenditures and should not be labeled in broad general terms. - B. Under normal conditions, officers and support staff members traveling on official business shall provide themselves with sufficient funds of their own for ordinary expenses. - C. Travel should be by the most direct and economical route. - D. All persons authorized to travel on official business should keep a memorandum and receipts of expenditures properly chargeable to the Board.
+Support staff members might find it advantageous to charge as many expenditures as possible on credit cards.
+The itemized statement may serve as a receipt, with reimbursement available to pay the charges. - E. For official travel other than by automobile, tickets may be purchased by the Corporation in advance, upon request of the individual involved. - F. In all instances of travel reimbursement, full itemization of expenditures is required. - G. Those doing such traveling should be expected to exercise the same care in incurring expenses that they would in travel on personal business of their own.
 Excessive and unnecessary travel will not be approved or reimbursed.